dstevenb07/PerryCodingChallenge/PerryTestSuite/README.md

 ## How To Run PerryTestSuite
 Simply run .../PerryTestSuite/test/TestSuite.java as a JUnit test.
+     - Alternatively, it is possible to run the tests through the command line by running 'execute_test.bat', although it is recommended to run through JUnit 5.

 ## Brief Test Coverage Overview
 The API's four method types were tested as follows: